-Formal: Lecture - Introduction to modern/contemporary German literature studies

-Recommended: Knowledge of basic concepts of cultural studies and literature
+Prerequisites: Formal: Lecture - Introduction to modern/contemporary German literature studies Recommended: Knowledge of basic concepts of cultural studies and literature

 Courses Hours per week Self-study

 Exercise class 2 12

 ECTS in total 7

-Form of assessment Written exam (90 min.) term paper (about 15-20 , ,
+Form of assessment Written exam (90 min.) or oral exam (20 min.) or term paper (about 15-20 pages of written text)

-Lecturer/Person in charge Changing lecturer Changing lecturer
+Lecturer/Person in charge Changing lecturer

 Duration of module 1 semester

 Offering Fall semester and Spring semester

 Language German

 Grade graded

 Range of application M.Sc.
 MMM, other Master programs

-4.8.2.
+4.3.2.
 German Studies for students with skills in humanities

-Module: German literature studies Course Form of ECTS assessment Lecture Literature Studies protocol 4 Seminar in Literature Studies to be chosen oral exam or 7 from the offering of the master programs term paper Seminar in Literature Studies to be chosen oral exam or 7 18 ECTS from the offering of the master programs term paper
+Module: German literature studies] Course Form of ECTS assessment Lecture Literature Studies protocol 4 Seminar in Literature Studies to be chosen oral exam or 7 from the offering of the master programs term paper Seminar in Literature Studies to be chosen oral exam or 7 18 ECTS from the offering of the master programs term paper